vuestorefront/vue-storefront/packages/core/docs/guide/authentication.md

 # Authentication

 Authentication is a process of recognizing the user's identity.
-It allows to associate incoming requests with an account or a person when provided credentials are compared with ones in the database.
+It allows associating incoming requests with an account or a person when provided credentials are compared with ones in the database.

 All operations related to this process can be handled with methods exposed by `useUser` composable